-DEAR (Drop Everything and Read) is a reading programme that has 15 minutes slotted in the time table for Kindergarten to Grade V. This is a time slot over and above the Library periods allotted for each Grade.
+DEAR (Drop Everything and Read) is a reading programme that has 15 minutes slotted in the time table for Nursery to Grade VI.
+This is a time slot over and above the Library periods allotted for each Grade.

 Writers’ Workshop is a method of teaching children to write.
 Instead of giving children worksheets and essay topics to write on, Writers’ Workshop encourages them to write original and personally meaningful pieces, which are then polished and improved upon, by drafting and redrafting.
 This programme is an essential part of the Grades IV and V English Curriculum.

 The Shri Reading Programme is a graded comprehensive reading programme from Nursery to grade V which aims at developing effective readers not by chance but by design.
 Closure activity is integral to this programme as it informs the teachers about the child’s level of comprehension and gives the child an opportunity to express his/her views, think creatively, dramatize and make connections.

 Jig Saw Learning is a cooperative learning strategy that helps children create their own learning.
 A strategy used to optimize learning, it enables children to learn as per their individual learning styles and pace.
 It capitalizes on the strength of each individual child and promotes collaboration.
 A very effective teaching-learning tool, Jig Saw learning provides the setting and equips the learners to graduate to a Flipped Classroom environment.